 Luz passed away in the beginning of this year.
 Her death was very much preventable.
 It is mostly from ignorance and lack of experience from the apprentice’s part (me) that one can lose their bird very quickly.
 Although I had taken precautions (even sometimes excessively) not to give her contaminated meat, somehow the stupid lead had gotten to her.

 Although painful to accept, it is important to walk away from such experiences with some lessons learned.
 One of those lessons for me was to take advantage of resource.
 The bank of information one can find from people’s past experiences on the internet is endless.
 If one would really dig through it all, ask questions, come to conclusions, then ask more questions, one can apply this with more informed decisions.
-By the time I found out the behaviors she made was symptoms of lead poisoning, it was too late.
+By the time I found out the behaviors she made were symptoms of lead poisoning, it was too late.

 The second lesson I learned is to really take ownership and responsibility for the bird.
 I’ve heard it before from other falconers, but it’s not until I realize certain tricky circumstances could challenge that otherwise.
 An example being to never trust the well being of the bird to others.
 Not friends, not friend’s of friends.
 Because in the end, regardless of the world’s perspective on things, the falconer is the one who is going to have to deal with the circumstances, not the world.